 Harvey, an elderly well dressed and mannered man, arrived at French immigration at the Charles de Gaulle airport in Paris, France.
 He fumbled, mumbled and stumbled trying to remember where he put his passport.

-Harvey, an elderly Canadian, arrived at French immigration at the Charles de Gaulle airport in Paris.
-He fumbled for his passport.
-“Have you been to France before Monsieur?” the French official enquired in a snide tone.
-Harvey, smiled and admitted that yes, he had been to France before.
+“Have you been to France before Monsieur?” the French official enquired with narrowed eyes and a snide tone.
+Harvey smiled and admitted that yes, he’d been to France before, but it’d been a spell since he’d come back.
 “Well, in that case monsieur, you should have known enough to have your passport ready for inspection,” snipped the ill-tempered officer.

-Harvey gently informed the man that the last time he came to France he did not have to show his passport.
-“Pas (not) possible, old man.
-Canadians always have to show passports on arrival in ‘la belle France.”
-Harvey gave the Frenchman a long, hard look and said, “I can assure you, you Parisian punk, that when I came ashore on D-Day in 1944, there sure as hell weren’t any Frenchman standing out on that beach asking for passports.”
+Harvey gave the Frenchman a long, hard look and with a voice filled with restraint said, “I can assure you, you Parisian punk, I’m telling you the truth.
+You see, when I came ashore here on D-Day in 1944, there sure as hell weren’t any uppity Frenchman out on that damn beach asking for passports.”